chrisgrieser/shimmering-obsidian/docs/Plugin and Theme Search.md

 ## Themes
 **`op`: Combined Search of community `p`lugins and community themes.**
-- Press `↵`[^3] to open the theme's GitHub Repository.
+- Press `↵` to open the theme browser.
 (There are no separate theme pages in Obsidian Theme Browser that can be opened.)
+	- Use `⌘ + ↵` to open the theme's GitHub repository instead.
 	- Press `⌥ + ↵` to copy the GitHub repository URL to your clipboard.
 When Discord is the frontmost app, the copied link will be surrounded with `<` `>` for more convenient pasting in the Discord Desktop app (disables auto-preview).
 	- `⇧ + ↵` to display & search the GitHub issues.
 See [the section below](#-Searching-GitHub-Issues) for more information.
 	- Use `⇧` or `⌘ + Y` to open a Quick Look Preview of the theme's promo screenshot.
 Press `⇧` or `⌘ + Y` again to close the preview.